siberianfox/tinygwiki/Power-Management.md

 Power management is used to keep the steppers on when you need them and turn them off when you don't.
+You generally want some form or power management so you don;t leave the steppers on for extended idle times such as walking away from your machine and leaving it on overnight with the motors idling.

 ##Global Power Management Commands
 These commands affect all motors